 Typical Early Retirement Withdrawal Rules

-The good news is that the IRS allows for various exceptions – even when there's no pandemic – so that you can avoid the penalty if you face a qualified hardship or perform specific actions, and these can vary by type of plan.
-For example, death, total disability, significant medical expenses and plan rollovers lead to no penalty for both 401(k) and IRA owners.
-IRA owners can additionally get exceptions for educational expenses, first-time home purchases and health insurance premium reimbursement if unemployed.
-In any case, expect to show an immediate financial hardship to qualify.
+Death, total disability, significant medical expenses and plan rollovers lead to no penalty for either 401(k) and IRA owners.
+IRA owners can additionally get exceptions for educational expenses, first-time home purchases and health insurance premium reimbursement if they're unemployed.
+You'll have to show an immediate financial hardship to qualify under some conditions.

 The Coronavirus and Early Withdrawals